Why fully tiled?

 Should I waterproof my pool?

-There are many factors to consider when deciding whether your new or old swimming pool will need waterproofing.
-From our experience, basic in-ground swimming pools do not always need waterproofing.
+We waterproof most of our pools but here are many factors to consider when deciding whether your new or old swimming pool will need waterproofing.
+From our experience, basic in-ground swimming pools without any major concrete cracks do not always need waterproofing.
 However pools with exposed external walls, raised spas, infinity water edges, old pools with rust marks or other issues will most likely need to be waterproofed.
 Upon our visit, we will explain pros and cons and give you all options.

 What are the benefits of waterproofing?

 Main reason is to stop water from leaking out of the pool shell.
 But there are other benefits such as isolating the concrete shell and cement render from the water chemistry.
 Water is always changing.
 Ph and hardness levels can go up and down so with waterproofed pool you will minimise the risk of calcium/efflorescence showing on the surface.
-Another benefit of waterproofing is that during tiling application, the glass mosaic adhesive cures slower , stronger and tilers have more time to adjust the mosaic to make the overall job more seamless and beautiful.
+Another benefit of waterproofing is that during tiling application, the glass mosaic adhesive cures slower and stronger.
+Thansk to slower setting, tilers have more time to adjust the mosaic, move it to the right position to make the overall job more seamless and beautiful.

 The flexibility of the membrane will help with structural integrity in exposed areas that experience thermal difference during day/night cycles.
 We recommend all external areas (mosaic that is not submersed) that are subject to negative water ingress to be waterproofed with negative waterproofing systems.
 Especially on dark tiles with dark grout.
 We have measured dark mosaic surface in summer with infrared camera and the temperature can climb up to 80 degrees.